HelenRomina/HelenRomina/README.md

 - 👀 I’m interested in Front-end and data analytics.
 - 🌱 I’m currently learning and doing some projects in languages such as javascript.
 - 💞️ I’m looking to collaborate on a project.
 - 📫 How to reach me: rominacm9@gmail.com

+- <h2>About me </h2>
+<p> I'm Helen Romina, I have an interest in robotics and automatization.
+Currently, I'm changing of career from biomedical engineering to computer engineering.
+Futhermore, I'm learning some frameworks of Javascript.</p>

+<h2>Skills</h2>
+- Python
+- HTML5, CSS3, Javascript.
+- Excel

 <!---
 HelenRomina/HelenRomina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.